 Where does history say you should be in the Lower 48 for the best chance of seeing a white Christmas?
 Most of Idaho, Minnesota, Maine, Upstate New York, the Allegheny Mountains of Pennsylvania and West Virginia, and, of course, the Rockies and the Sierra Nevada Mountains all have a high probability of seeing a white Christmas.
-And, Aspen, Colorado, is just one of about a dozen locations boasting a 100% historical probability of seeing a white Christmas.
+And, Crested Butte, Colorado, is just one of about a dozen locations boasting a nearly 100% historical probability of seeing a white Christmas.

 Snowy Climates Based on Data

 This map is based on the 1981–2010 Climate Normals, which are the latest three-decade averages of several climatological measurements.
 Among the many parameters available at hourly to annual time periods, this collection contains daily and monthly Normals of temperature, precipitation, snowfall, heating and cooling degree days, frost/freeze dates, and growing degree days calculated from observations at approximately 9,800 stations operated by NOAA’s National Weather Service.
 You can find the Climate Normals for locations near you by using NCEI’s interactive map or search tool.